Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/components/networkmanager.md

 }
 ```

-The only case where you could use the `NetworkSceneManager` for disconnecting, would be if the Server/Host switches back to MainMenu or similar for everyone and then Stopping the Server and all the Clients.
+The only case where you can use the `NetworkSceneManager` for disconnecting, would be if the Server/Host switches back to MainMenu or similar for everyone and then Stopping the Server and all the Clients.

 See `NetworkSceneManager` for more details.